Testing kinematic distances under a realistic Galactic potential: Conclusions

 \section{Conclusions}

 In this paper, we have presented a realistic analytic potential for the Milky Way.
 It contains density profiles for all major mass component of the Galaxy.
-These are the supermassive black hole in the very center, the nuclear stellar cluster and nuclear stellar disk, the Galactic bar, the Galactic disk, which we split into axisymmetric components for field stars and gas and a spiral arm component for the field stars only, and finally an extended dark matter halo that dominates the potential at large distances.
+These are the supermassive black hole in the very centre, the nuclear stellar cluster and nuclear stellar disk, the Galactic bar, the Galactic disk, which we split into axisymmetric components for field stars and gas and a spiral arm component for the field stars only, and finally an extended dark matter halo that dominates the potential at large distances.
 These are introduced and fitted to the observational constraints, such as the rotation curve and the terminal velocities, in Section~\ref{sec:potential}.

-We also described how the new analytic potential is implemented in the moving-mesh code {\sc Arepo} within the \textsc{Agama} framework of potential libraries, as outlined in detail in Section \ref{sec:methods}.
+We also described how the new analytic potential is implemented in the moving-mesh code {\sc Arepo} using the \textsc{Agama} framework, as outlined in detail in Section \ref{sec:methods}.
 We made use of 2D hydrodynamic simulations to investigate how robustly the axisymmetric assumption holds for kinematic distance estimates.
-For this, we place an observer at $R_0=8.178$ kpc with the bar angled at 28$^\circ$, generate kinematic distance estimates to each of the gas cells present within our simulations and compute the systematic errors for each, $(d_k-d_\mathrm{true})/d_\mathrm{true}$.
+For this, we place an observer at $R_0=8.179$ kpc with the bar angled at 28$^\circ$, generate kinematic distance estimates to each of the gas cells present within our simulations and compute the systematic errors for each, $(d_k-d_\mathrm{true})/d_\mathrm{true}$.
 As discussed in Section \ref{sec:results} we found that the errors are high close to the Sun, with values reaching >50\% on average for any sources with 1 kpc.
-Along with proximity, we found that errors also reach these values when viewing towards the Galactic centre and anti-centre, $l=0^\circ$ and $l=180^\circ$, respectively.
+Along with proximity, we found that errors also reach these values when viewing towards the Galactic centre and anti-centre, $l=0^\circ$ and $l=180^\circ$, respectively. \respB{We report pecular motions associated with the Galactic spiral arm structure of up to $6 - 8\,$km$\,$s$^{-1}$, which is in line with the values inferred from maser observations in the Milky Way.}

 When considering both Galactic longitude and distance, there are certain lines-of-sight that result in higher errors in addition to those previously mentioned for specific distance ranges.
 We identify these regions as zones of avoidance for the application of the kinematic distance method.
 We also compare our results with the distance estimates of some well-studied molecular clouds and find in general good agreement (Section \ref{sec:discussion}).